Attending the Procession

 6 pm: The Procession

-Walk with us through Cathedral Park to the river’s edge and site of the River Ritual, accompanied by illuminated lanterns and giant puppets of skeleton people and celestial beings.
+Walk with us through Cathedral Park to the river’s edge and site of the River Ritual, accompanied by illuminated lanterns and giant puppets.
 The procession follows a “there and back” route comprised of just under a ½ mile of paved paths and sidewalks.
 There is also an optional portion of the route closest to the river that is composed of grass and/or sand.
 Audience members are welcome to find a spot from where they can watch the procession go by, and/or to follow the procession along to the river.
+This year’s procession to the river will be headed by Bulla!

 6:30 pm: The River Ritual